sal55/langs/MLang.md/Mfeatures.md

        "(" "\[" "," or a binary operator

 ### Comments

-M only has single-line comments starting with "!" until end-of-line. ("!" came from the DEC Fortran and Algol I used in the late 70s.)
-I've recently introduced '#' for the same purpose, however take care with nested comments using #, since ## introduces a doc-string (a flaw I will need to look at)
+Single-line comments start with "!" until end-of-line ("!" came from the DEC Fortran and Algol I used in the late 70s.)

-It has had block comments in the past, but I believe those should be an editor function (which can use multiple "!" comments).
-(This also makes things simpler for highlighting editors, as it doesn't need to keep track of context from 1000s of lines before.)
+I've recently introduced '#' for the same purpose, however these have a problem: nested block comments using `#` may result in `##`, which introduces doc-strings (see below).
+So I will need to check this.
+For now, avoid `##` at the start of a line.

 This document will use '#' for comments in examples as it is clearer and more familiar.

 ### Doc Strings
 Doc strings are line comments starting with ##, just before and/or inside a function.

-A compiler option causes such documented functions to be written to a text file, with function signature shown plus the comments for each.
+A compiler option (`-docs`) causes such documented functions to be written to a text file, with function signature shown plus the comments for each.
 (Feature not complete.)

 ### Character Set
 I haven't yet ventured into Unicode.
 Source code is written in ASCII, but can also be UTF8.
 UTF8 sequences can be part of comments or strings.